 figure: xray of ORIF phalanx fracture

-The end result following phalanx fractures depends on many factors, including the forces causing the injury, patient compliance, type of treatment, length of immobilization, and medical expertise.
+The outcome of phalanx fractures depends on many factors, including the forces causing the injury, patient compliance, type of treatment, length of immobilization, and medical expertise.

-Stiffness is one of the most common complications following phalangeal fracture.
-It is most associated with amount of soft tissue injury and age of the patient.
+Stiffness is one of the most common complications following phalangeal fracture, correlating with the amount of soft tissue injury and age of the patient.
 Some degree of stiffness occurs in greater than 50% of proximal phalangeal fractures.

-Malunion/deformity is common, especially with nonoperative treatment of fractures that should have been treated surgically.
-Corrective osteotomy is performed to correct the deformity.
+Malunion (healing with deformity) is common, especially with nonoperative treatment of fractures that should have been treated surgically.
+Osteotomy is performed to correct the deformity.

-Post-traumatic arthritis is also a potential complication of intra-articular fractures especially.
+Post-traumatic arthritis is a potential complication of intra-articular fractures.

 Risk factors and prevention

-Wearing proper gloves and protective wear can decrease the chance of work related phalangeal fracture.
+Wearing proper gloves and protective wear can decrease the chance of work-related phalangeal fractures.

 Phalanges, phalangeal, fracture, distal, middle, proximal, tuft, nailbed, jersey, mallet, finger, PIP, DIP, FDS, FDP